fangowen/fangowen.github.io/README.md

 Hi, I'm Owen Fang, a current undergraduate at Virginia Tech College of Engineering, double-majoring in Computer Science and Mathematics.
 I'm passionate about Software Development and AI/ML Engineering.
 I enjoy taking on projects that challenge me to learn and put my problem-solving skills to the test

+# Projects

+## Fantasy Football Web Scrapper [REPO](https://github.com/fangowen/espn-qb-scraper)
+ | Gets the top fantasy performers of each week and sends emails to players of the league.